housinabdalsalam-arch/dqn-banana-collector-navigation/Report.md

 ## Environment

-The agent moves in a square world and collects bananas:
+The agent moves in a world and collects bananas:

 - **Reward:** +1 for a yellow banana, -1 for a blue banana
 - **State space:** 37 continuous values (velocity + ray-based perception)